How do I remove links?

 Why has my watch links gone stiff?

 Bamboo is an organic material and naturally swells if exposed to water.
 You may notice this if you’re out running or dancing like there is no tomorrow with the watch on.
 Your body sweats a lot and the bamboo absorbs the sweat and the links become stiff.
 No need to worry if this happens since the bamboo will dry up and return to its usual size within 48 hours.

-No, Gloriousdays bamboo watches are not waterproof – so don’t go swimming with them.
-More specifically the watch is ‘splashproof’ meaning the bamboo will take some water to it without causing damage, and a bit of rain is no issue but personally I take it off when it’s my turn to do the dishes.
+No, Gloriousdays bamboo watches are not water resistant – so don’t go swimming with them.
+The official rating is 3ATM, but this term simply means that they are ‘splashproof’, meaning the bamboo will take some water to it without causing damage.
+A bit of rain is no issue, but personally I take it off when it’s my turn to do the dishes.